aaronisaya/WHSTechNotes/journal.md

 Real estate photographers use drones to create "advertisments" for properties that real estate agents are selling.
 This helps real estate agents show potential customers a tour of the house through their phone.
 Coding helps the drone to safely navigate the property without crashing into anything.
 These real estate "photographers" earn about 63,000 a year (according to google).
 You need to have a FAA certification for drone work.
 I would want to do this job in the future, this job just seems fun flying drones around a house and avoiding obstacles just seems fun to me.

+# December 8, 2025

+The self driving car might fail to recognize the stop sign that is extended.
+The sensors might not be functioning or might be dirty so it wouldn't see the stop sign.
+I would program a auto cleaning every 30 mins, and I would also try to program the car to make sure the stop sign is not extended when behind a bus.
+I would train the AI to identify red flashing lights.
+I also would train it to identify a stop sign extended from a bus.